jacques/docs.npmjs.com/content/getting-started/working_with_tokens.md

 *Note: All tokens shown in screen illustrations have been revoked.*

 *Note: In certain cases, there may be a delay of up to an hour before a token is successfully revoked. npm is currently working to make revocation occur immediately in all cases.*

+## Learn More

+For more information about using tokens with continuous integration testing, [see this chapter](https://docs.npmjs.com/private-modules/ci-server-config).